LightBoy01/ai-job-spot/src/articles/ai-in-education-personalizing-learning.md

 The integration of AI into education is not without significant ethical hurdles.
 The data used to train these systems can reflect and amplify existing societal biases, potentially creating learning paths that disadvantage certain groups of students.
 The immense amount of data collected on student performance raises profound questions about privacy and consent, especially when dealing with minors.
 Who owns this data?
 How is it being used?
 These are not just technical questions; they are deeply moral ones.

 Furthermore, we must decide on the ultimate purpose of this technology.
 Is it merely to optimize test scores, or is it to cultivate well-rounded, critical thinkers?
-As authoritative bodies like [External Link: UNESCO] have outlined, creating guidance for policymakers on AI in education is a global priority.
+As authoritative bodies like UNESCO have outlined, creating guidance for policymakers on AI in education is a global priority.
 We must build an ethical compass into the heart of these systems, ensuring they are designed not just for efficiency, but for equity, fairness, and the holistic development of every child.

 ## Conclusion: A New Renaissance of Learning